-Please select Level 2 or Level 3 based on what your coach has recommended.
 Not sure?
-Please ASK A QUESTION via our online form.
+Please ASK A QUESTION via our online form below.

 If you’re just starting out, then we recommend that you enrol in the Optimist Level 1 course.
 The Feva courses are for those that understand the elements of sailing already, but who are wanting to learn how to sail a two-handed boat with a genneker.

 The Akarana Sailing Academy now offers Laser Race Training for sailors aiming to compete at local, national and international regattas.
 Take your sailing and racing skills to the next level with our race training run by international recognised top-level coaches.

 This course is best suited for teenagers from ages 14-18 years who are keen to get involved in sailing, and who may not have done any prior sailing.
 This course is a pathway for the adult sailing courses, the Learn to Race and the Racing Team and the possibility to race in our club races.
 Bring your friends and enjoy some good sailing!